DevExpress-Examples/asp-net-web-forms-popup-use-one-popup-for-entire-application/Readme.md

 1. Place an empty popup control in the root master page.

-2. Handle one of the following events:
+2. Select the event that will generate pop-up window content:

     * The `Init` event allows you to create pop-up window content at runtime during popup control initialization.
     * The [WindowCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxPopupControlBase.WindowCallback) event allows you to dynamically create pop-up window content once the window sends a callback.

-    The code snippet below handles the `Init` event:
+    The code snippet below assigns a handler to the `Init` event:

     ```aspx
     <dx:ASPxPopupControl ID="popupControl" runat="server" ClientInstanceName="popup"
         OnInit="popupControl_Init" />
     ```

-3. Create a delegate for the event you handled on the previous step:
+3. Create a delegate for the event you selected in the previous step:

     ```cs
     public event EventHandler PopupInit;